Pilates For Knee, Back or Neck Pain

 This move strengthens the muscles of the back while allowing the body to stay in a fairly balanced and safe position.
 It also trains the lower abs to support the lower back while those back muscles get stronger.
 Bonus: You work the postural muscles of your upper back as well.

 - Lie on your stomach with your legs together and arms opened out in a T position.

 - Slowly reach your arms down toward your hips as you lift your head and chest off the floor.

-- Hold, then reach back open wide as you lower your chest back down.
+- Hold, then reach back with your fingers stretched long and open wide as you lower your chest back down.

 - As you reach out and away from your core, keep your abs scooped in and up along your spine.

 - Only lift a few inches off the mat and perform for 8 reps.